-In 2020, the Group directors continued to focus on improving the profitability of the Adult Gaming Centre ('AGC') and Bingo Club estate, despite the uncertainty of the pandemic.
-A tremendous effort was needed in managing the periods of closure and the negative impact arising from the measures implemented by the UK government to handle the crisis.
+In 2021, the Group directors continued to focus on improving the profitability of the Adult Gaming Centre ('AGC') and Bingo Club estate, despite the uncertainty from the pandemic, which continued into the start of the current financial year.
+A tremendous effort was applied to managing the period of closure and the negative impact arising from the measures implemented by the UK Government to handle the crisis.

 During the year, the Group's directors put plans in place to close operations where a profit could not be achieved.
-As a result, 6 AGC sites (2019: 6 sites) were closed with the relevant closed store provision being recognised in these financial statements.
-A further 3 sites (2019: nil) were sold during the year.
-The management of the Group also took the decision to close two of the Bingo Clubs.
+As a result, eight AGC sites (2020: nine AGC sites and 2 Bingo Clubs) were closed with the relevant closed store provision being recognised in these financial statements.
 Further details of the closed site provisions are shown in note 26.